- China's premier silver producer

 What Silvercorp Metals does:

-The Vancouver-headquartered company has also built up a substantial reserve base.
-This profitable company is focused on silver, lead and zinc.
+The Vancouver-headquartered company has also built up substantial reserves.
+A profitable company, it is focused on mining silver, lead and zinc.

-The group's flagship asset is the Ying project, also known as the SGX silver-lead-zinc property, which was acquired in March 2004 and started commercial production on April 1, 2006.
-It lies 240 km southwest of Zhengzhou, the capital city of Henan Province in central China and consists of six separate mines which feed two mills with 3,200 tonnes per day (tpd).
-Six smelters lie within 200 kilometers (km).
-The mine life runs until 2036.
+The group's flagship asset is the Ying project, which was acquired in March 2004 and which started commercial production on April 1, 2006.
+It lies 240 kilometers (km) southwest of Zhengzhou, the capital city of Henan Province in central China and consists of six separate mines which feed two mills with 3,200 tonnes per day (tpd).
+Six smelters lie within 200 km.

-An updated report last year for GC showed a resource of 9.1 million tonnes in the measured and indicated categories, an increase of 42%, which contained around 24.5 million ounces of silver, 233 million pounds of lead and 564 million pounds of zinc.
+An updated report in 2019 for the GC asset showed a resource of 9.1 million tonnes in the measured and indicated categories, an increase of 42%, which contained around 24.5 million ounces of silver, 233 million pounds of lead and 564 million pounds of zinc.

 How is it doing: